AmericanAirlines/Hangar/src/slack/README.md

 ## Initial Setup
 Before you deploy your Hangar, follow these steps to generate secrets needed for deployment:
 - Create an app on the [Slack API Site](https://api.slack.com/apps)
+- Using the sidebar, navigate to "_OAuth & Permissions_" and enable them
+  - Under '_Scopes_' --> '_Bot Token Scopes_' click `Add an OAuth Scope` and add the following scope:
+    - `im:history`
+    - `im:write`
+    - `users:read`
+    - `chat:write`
-- Using the sidebar, navigate to the "_Bot Users_" and enable your bot
+- Using the sidebar, navigate to the "_App Home_" and enable your bot
-  - We reccommend using your company name as the app name (e.g., `American Airlines`/`@americanairlines` for the display name and username respectively)
+  - Scroll to "_How Your App Displays_" and click "_Edit_" next to "_App Display Name_" (we reccommend using your company name as the app name, e.g., `American Airlines`/`@americanairlines` for the display name and username respectively)
   - We also recommend enabling "Always Show My Bot as Online"
 - Using the sidebar, navigate to the "_Basic Information_", scroll down, and copy the `Signing Secret` value and write it down somewhere safe
 - Using the sidebar, navigate to the "_Install App_" and click "Reinstall App"